cieslewicz/chase/README.md

 **Chase** is a fast-paced, arcade-style web game where you race against time to collect apples while avoiding a relentless pursuer.

+I built this game with my second grader to show how to vibe code a web app from a prototype they built in scratch.

 ![Game Screenshot](https://via.placeholder.com/800x400?text=Chase+Configuration+Screenshot+Placeholder)

 ## 🎮 How to Play